 Our focus as a business is on developing the Driftwood Project.
 We currently estimate the total cost of the Driftwood Project to be approximately \$28.9 billion, including owners' costs, transaction costs and contingencies but excluding interest costs incurred during construction of the Driftwood terminal and other financing costs.
 We have no material sources of revenue and are therefore dependent on financing transactions to fund both the development of the Driftwood Project and our ongoing operations.
 In 2020, our efforts to market partnership investments in the Driftwood Project have been adversely affected by declines in commodity prices and economic activity generally and the COVID-19 pandemic.
 As a result, we have taken various measures to reduce our ongoing expenses and to raise additional funds to improve our liquidity.
 These measures have included (i) the implementation of a reduction in force, (ii) sales of common stock under our "at-the-market" program, (iii) a registered offering of common stock, (iv) an issuance of stock and warrants in connection with an amendment to a loan agreement that, among other things, extended the maturity of the loan, and (v) entering into the transactions contemplated by the SPA.
-We have also considered various alternatives to these transactions, including several potential convertible note transactions.
-We discussed these potential alternatives with various investment banks and prospective investors, and executed a term sheet for a convertible note transaction with one such investor.
+We have also considered various alternatives to these transactions, including several potential convertible note transactions with one such investor.
 As market and business conditions evolved, however, we ultimately determined not to go forward with any of these potential alternative transactions.

 As part of our ongoing financing efforts, we engaged Roth Capital Partners, LLC ("Roth") in April 2020 to advise us with respect to a potential issuance of debt securities or preferred stock.
 Among other things, Roth contacted several potential investors, including the Investor.
-We elected to focus on the Investor because we believed that its prior experience with our management team made it the most likely to complete a transaction with us.
+We elected to focus on the Investor because, following initial communications with other potential investors, we believed that it would agree to more favorable terms.
 After multiple rounds of negotiation, primarily conducted by our CEO, CFO and Chairman, we entered into a term sheet with the Investor in early April 2020.
 After the term sheet was signed, the Company and the Investor began the process of negotiating transaction documents.
 The negotiations during this period covered several key issues, which included, among others, economic issues, inter-creditor issues and Nasdaq-related issues.
 In connection with the Offering, we agreed to enter into an amendment to an existing credit agreement on the terms described in our Current Report on Form 8-K filed on April 29, 2020.
 The Board held two meetings to consider the transaction and received detailed information about its terms from management at each, before all directors present at each meeting approved it.
 The Audit Committee also separately approved the related Share Issuance Voting Agreements with Company officers and directors.
 In deciding to approve the transaction, the Board recognized various risks associated with the Offering contemplated by the SPA-including risks associated with (i) the significant cost of capital it represents and (ii) the fact that the Investor will not be prohibited from trading in our securities and may benefit in some circumstances if the trading price of our common stock declines-but concluded that the Offering was nevertheless in the best interests of our stockholders in light of the available alternatives.
 Accordingly, we commenced the Offering on April 28, 2020, signed the SPA later the same day, and completed the Offering on April 29, 2020.